Don't Move (novel): Development

-Author James S. Murray, known for starring in the American television series Impractical Jokers, wrote the novel while self-isolating at his home in Princeton, New Jersey during the COVID-19 pandemic.
+Author James S. Murray, known for starring in the American television series Impractical Jokers as a member of a comedy troupe known as the Tenderloins, wrote the novel while self-isolating at his home in Princeton, New Jersey during the COVID-19 pandemic.
 He co-wrote the book with Darren Wearmouth, who previously collaborated with Murray on the Awakened series.

-Film Adaptation
+Film adaptation

-On October 21, 2024, The Hollywood Reporter announced Don't Move was adapted into a feature film and wrapped principal photography in Kansas City, MO on October 18, 2024.
+On October 21, 2024, The Hollywood Reporter announced Don't Move had been adapted into a feature film and that principal photography had concluded in Kansas City, Missouri, on October 18, 2024.
 The movie stars Lyndsy Fonseca, Russ Vitale, Tom Cavanagh, Rob Riggle, Hunter King, and Joseph Lee Anderson.

-James S. Murray and David M. Wulf produced the film and Maclain Nelson directed the film from the script he co-wrote with Murray and Wearmouth.
+James S. Murray and David M. Wulf produced the film and Maclain Nelson directed the film from a script he co-wrote with Murray and Wearmouth.

 Reception

-A reviewer writing for iHorror concluded that "Murray and Wearmouth succeed at creating a bold page-turner that will keep you on the edge of your seat from the very first chapter to it’s terrifying end."
+A reviewer writing for iHorror concluded that "Murray and Wearmouth succeed at creating a bold page-turner that will keep you on the edge of your seat from the very first chapter to its terrifying end."